Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Simulation

 \subsection{Discussion}

 We start with discussing the performance disparity in both the centralized and distributed approaches with no UE coordinates in Fig.~\ref{fig:msg1_dist_cent_lb_accv2}.
 This disparity is attributed to a wide range of trajectory-dependent measurement values that several UEs simultaneously take.
 In other words, a given point on the trajectory can have several different measurements depending on which serving beam they were on.
 This applies to all points on the trajectory alike.
 The absence of the C-RNTI drives the centralized deep learner (one learner per BS) to learn a weighted average of measurements which prevents accurate prediction of the objective-optimal beam identifier.
 However, with the distributed approach, the C-RNTI allows these trajectory-dependent measurements to be uniquely attributed the UE reporting them, causing the learner to learn unique measurements along the trajectory---a task that an LSTM is designed to handle.
+A natural question after this discussion is: How do these two algorithms compare with the legacy algorithm where no proactive beam handoff exists?
+To answer this, we remark that the legacy algorithm is a per BS-UE algorithm.
+This is because each UE either reports an RRC event or a periodic beam measurement independently from other UEs, and the BS decides whether or not a beam handoff should take place.
+Thus, the comparison with the distributed method of our proposed algorithm is more suitable (which is also BS-UE pair).
+It is clear that the legacy algorithm does not depend on the number of lookbacks since it depends on the most recent measurement only.
+We observe that the legacy approach underperforms the distributed proposed approach.
+One reason why this happens is because the knowledge of the trajectory and its underlying radio conditions during the handoff enables the proactive approach to assign a more robust beam (e.g., compared to a beam with stronger SS-RSRP that is short-lived in the trajectory that the legacy algorithm assigns).

 Next, we study the impact of the knowledge of UE coordinates in the proactive beam handoff.
 We do this through studying the impact of lookback on the zero-one score as shown in Fig.~\ref{fig:msg2_distPos_dist_acc}.
-Smaller sequences (i.e., for $\ell \in \{0,1,2\}$) could drive LSTMs towards over-triggering their forget gates, which deletes the information in the self-recurrent memory BSs.
+Smaller sequences could drive LSTMs towards over-triggering their forget gates, which deletes the information in the self-recurrent memory BSs.
 However, as the number of sequences grown larger, we observe two important behaviors which can be mapped to two different regimes: \begin{enumerate} \item Short lookback regime: any number of lookbacks below $7$ (but greater than $1$) radio frames. \item Long lookback regime: any number of lookbacks greater than $7$ radio frames. \end{enumerate}